ElmerCSC/elmerfem/fem/tests/p-FEM_with_varying_p/README.txt

+NOTE: The capability to handle elementwise changing p-basis is undergoing
+      evolution and the ability to treat "hanging DOFs" on element interfaces may not be perfect yet.

 Here the principal purpose is to test the ability to use p-basis functions of varying degree within a single model.
 The example case is a structural shell model.
 This case has been derived from the test